 If you are in the business of handling credit cards or any other personally identifiable information and payment information, then you need to ensure that you are PCI compliant.
-This is the best way to ensure that you are an legal entity that secures its customer data.
-This leads to one of the most important and most overlooked parts of the regulations, PCI penetration testing.
-In this blog will look at what PCI pentesting is, what it involves, and why it is essential.
+This is the best way to ensure that you are a legal entity that secures its customer data.
+This leads to one of the most important and overlooked parts of the regulations, PCI penetration testing.
+This blog will look at what PCI pentesting is, what it involves, and why it is essential.

 What is PCI-DSS & Why is it important?

 The Payment Card Industry Data Security Standard (PCI DSS) has kept pace with the ever-changing landscape for years.
 The standard is an information security standard for organizations that handle branded credit cards from major card schemes.